OpungoJacob/API-tasks/README.md

     2. The second creates a wordcloud using the matplotlib.pyplot library.

 Implementation Two:
-    To enable the react app run, the command "npm install" is run in the integrated terminal of visual studio code The second implementation was a spotify searcher.
+    To enable the react app run, the command "npm install" is run in the integrated terminal of visual studio code.
+    The second implementation was a spotify searcher.
 The user can search for the name of the artist on the search bar and then the artist's respective albums are returned in a card format having having the ablun picture and the album name.